Hidden Charges When Buying a Flat in India Every Homebuyer Should Know

 This rate simplifies the real estate tax structure and reduces the burden on homebuyers.
 However, as part of the hidden costs of buying a flat in India, buyers should always confirm the applicable GST rate and understand its impact on the total property cost.

-The maintenance deposit is a one-time security fund paid to the building management for future repairs and maintenance of common areas, such as gyms and gardens.
+The maintenance deposit is a lump sum security deposit to the building management to be used for future maintenance and repairs of the common areas, such as gyms and gardens.

-On the other hand, advance maintenance charges are monthly or annual payments for daily operational costs of a gated community, including cleaning and routine maintenance.
-These charges vary depending on the flat size and the number of amenities provided.
+In contrast, advance maintenance charges are payments made every month or year for the daily maintenance of a gated community, such as cleaning and general maintenance.
+The charges differ based on the size of the flat and the amenities offered.

 Among the hidden charges when buying a flat in India, brokerage fees are added when you hire a broker to facilitate the transaction.